jonsagara/SwashbuckleAspNetCoreRepro/README.md

 ![Swagger Error](https://github.com/jonsagara/SwashbuckleAspNetCoreRepro/blob/main/swagger_error.png?raw=true)

+The error only seems to happen if the action captures route values using properties in a nested class.

 This is a minimal reproduction using an ASP.NET Core MVC application with a test API controller named `TestController`.

 ## To view the working version ##